webdigga/slot-picks/src/articles/what-is-chiropractic.md

 Chiropractors must complete a five-year university degree and as such, are primary health care providers.
 This means that like your general practitioner (G.P.) they have comprehensive knowledge of all systems of the body and diagnostic procedures.
 This enables your chiropractor to thoroughly evaluate a patient and address disorders relating to the spine and nervous system.
 This includes back pain, neck pain, headaches, migraines, whiplash, concussion, dizziness, vertigo to name a few.

-Dr DD Palmer began the chiropractic profession in 1895 when he delivered the first chiropractic adjustment to a man who had been deaf for 17 years after a back injury.
-The man's hearing was restored and chiropractic was born.
+Dr DD Palmer began the Chiropractic profession in 1895 when he delivered the first Chiropractic adjustment to a man who had been deaf for 17 years after a back injury.
+The man's hearing was restored and Chiropractic was born.

 How did correcting a man's back problem correct his hearing?
 To answer that question, let's take a brief look at how the body works.